-While Xactimate 2002 and 24, and 25 are still in use, there is no reason not to use Xactimate 27.
-It has been thoughtfully updated with new time saving features that will be sure to please even the most critical of estimate preparers.
+While Xactimate 27 and 27.5 are still in use, there is no reason not to use Xactimate 28.
+It has been updated with new efficient interface that will be sure to maximize potential of estimate preparers.
 It's cutting edge — you should be too.

 How do I purchase Xactimate and how much does it cost?

 Xactimate can be ordered here.
 Because Xactimate is purchased as a subscription, the cost will depend upon how many months you sign up for.
 Budget around $250 per month for this program - however, you may have the good fortune to work for a company, even as an independent, that pays for the Xactimate licenses for its adjusters.

 Can I learn Xactimate without paying for the software?